Dillard’s Clerk Fired After Black Dad Schools Him on Why N-Word Is So Vile

 “@Dillards give this man 10 million dollars for having to train your employees and for emotional distress,” a Twitter user said Friday morning.

-While social media users uplifted the father, they were not as kind to the employee or Dillard’s in general.
+While social media users praised the father, they were not as kind to the employee or Dillard’s in general.

 “Homer is a coward.
 Homer says racist things in front of children yet backs right down when a grown man politely confronts him,” a social media user tweeted.
 “Homer needs to retire.
 Homer needs to reflect on his life.
 Don’t be a Homer!”